 To enable this integration for your Initial State account, simply follow along:

 - Log in or create an Initial State account

-- Navigate to your account
+- Navigate to my settings (top right, under your username)

 5. After successful authentication with SmartThings, you’ll be prompted to select the devices you’d like to stream their states to Initial State.
 Note: Initial State does NOT control your SmartThings devices, it exclusively listens to events generated on your SmartThings network so you don’t have to be paranoid about security, that’s our job 😀.

 6. Check all the boxes next to the devices you’d like to stream their events to Initial State then select Authorize.

 7. Upon authorization, you’ll be redirected to your Initial State settings page where you will now see that the SmartThings button has turned into an active integration like so:

 8. When new events occur, a new bucket inside Initial State will be created and the events will be sent to this new bucket, that’s it!

 9. If you want to stream you SmartThings data into an already existing bucket, go to that bucket’s settings and check the box for Connected to SmartThings.